These ricotta gnocchi are made in a simple mix-together process. The balsamic vinegar adds a lovely depth of flavour to the sauce.

 Preheat the oven to 180°C fan bake.

 Gnocchi: Put the spinach in a heatproof bowl and cover with boiling water, turning to wilt.
 Drain well then spread over a clean tea towel, roll up and squeeze out all the excess water.
 It’s important the spinach is dry or the gnocchi will fall apart.
 Chop finely and place in a large bowl.
 Add all the remaining ingredients, season and combine well.
-Refrigerate until ready
+Refrigerate until ready to assemble.

 Sauce: Heat the olive oil in a saucepan, add the garlic and stir for a few seconds then add the tomatoes and balsamic vinegar and simmer for 5 minutes.